Purpose and Policies

 - Office for Human Research Protections - US Department of Health and Human Services

 - ARECCI: Alberta Innovates Health Solutions - A useful ethical toolkit for researchers engaged in program evaluation or quality assurance.

 - OHRP: International Compilation of Human Research Subject Protections - For researchers engaged in International research.

 - On behalf of KPU, The REB reserves the right to immediately halt any research project involving human participants that has been started without the required approval, or which does not follow the procedures specified in the approved application.

 - KPU employees may be served with a warning letter and/ or lose research privileges for serious or repeated violations of ethics policy.
 For students, penalties may include a warning letter, a failing grade on a research project, or suspension from studies.

 - Memorandum of Understanding between KPU and the Fraser Valley Concerning Research Ethics Board Appeals

-The REB review process for minimal risk applications takes 2-3 weeks, depending on the complexity of the application.
+The REB review process for minimal risk applications is on-going and take approximately 4 weeks, depending on the complexity of the application.
 More than minimal risk applications requires full board review and can take between 4-12 weeks or longer, depending on the complexity of the application.

 All REB Meetings take place on the 3rd or 4th Friday of the month, 9:30 - 12:30.
 During the summer months (June, July, August), applications will be processed on an ad hoc basis.
 Please allow 4-5 weeks for processing.